bkbnio/kompendium/README.md

 ### Route Handling

-> ⚠️ Warning: Custom route handling is almost definitely an indication that a new Kompendium module needs to be added.
-If you have encountered a route type that is not handled, please consider opening an [issue](https://github.com/bkbnio/kompendium/issues/new)
+> ⚠️ Warning: Custom route handling is almost definitely an indication that either a new selector should be added to kompendium-core or that kompendium is in need of another module to handle a new ktor companion module.
+If you have encountered a route selector that is not already handled, please consider opening an [issue](https://github.com/bkbnio/kompendium/issues/new)

 Kompendium does its best to handle all Ktor routes out of the gate.
 However, in keeping with the modular approach of Ktor and Kompendium, this is not always possible.